 1. EXPRESSIVE ASSISTED SHIFTS

 In expressive assisted shifts we slide into the target note on the new finger.
-This is the most beautiful, expressive way to do our Assisted Shifts because it allows us to use a perfectly smooth glissando to give a legato, vocal quality to the shift.
-Doing our assisted shifts in this way basically converts them into Same Finger Shifts on the “new” (target, destination) finger.
+This is the most beautiful, expressive way to do our Assisted Shifts because it allows us to use a perfectly smooth glissando, giving a legato, vocal quality to the shift.
+These types of shifts have been called sometimes “French shifts” because of their sensuous character.
+Doing our assisted shifts in this way basically converts them into Same Finger Shifts on the “new” (target/destination) finger.
 In the example below, the shifts in the red rectangles are crying out for a smooth vocal glissando on the new finger.
 For the shifts in the green rectangles, even though we also shift on the new finger, the audible glissando situation is much less obvious because these shifts are on a bow change and to a new string.

 As mentioned above, we can choose when to put our new finger down, either: